 Valve Sizing with Computational Fluid Dynamics

 To find the right dimensions in the valve sizing process and assess its performance, they chose the SimScale simulation platform for both CFD (incompressible flow) and FEA (static analysis).
 The company modeled 7 different valve sizes at 5 different positions (35 meshes).
-This required approximately 105 simulation runs for various velocities.
+This required approximately 105 simulation runs for the various velocities.

-Why was SimScale Different?
+Why is SimScale Different?

-Most of the simulations run on a single core and took about an hour to complete.
+Most of the simulations ran on a single core and took about an hour to complete.
 For the hex meshes, our customer used 8 cores to provide enough memory and computational power.
 Despite this, the calculation took 2 hours due to the increased complexity of the system.

 If you want to give SimScale a try, a 14-day free, no-commitment trial is available on the website.